Ishani-2312/Research-pipeline/README.md

 ## Acknowledgements
-This pipeline was developed as part of a M.Sc. research project at Savitribai Phule Pune University, PUNE, INDIA.
+This pipeline was developed as part of a M.Sc. research project at Bioinformatics Centre, Savitribai Phule Pune University, PUNE, INDIA.
 Special thanks to Dr. Shekhar C. Mande and Dr. Payel Ghosh.